cadubentzen/vvdec-rs/README.md

 Rust bindings for [VVdeC](https://github.com/fraunhoferhhi/vvdec).

-**Work in progress**: actually no work done at all, just created the repo.
+**Work in progress**: the bindings are not stable yet and may change at any time.
+Stabilization will begin once integration with some framework is working (e.g. GStreamer).

 ## License